VPAC/superlinux/supercomputingwithlinux.md

 prepend-path	 SUBJECTS_DIR /usr/local/freesurfer/4.5.0/subjects
 ```

-`module load <modulefile>`
-This adds one or more modulefiles to the user's current environment (some modulefiles load other modulefiles, e.g., module load vpac or module load gcc).
+`module load <modulefile>` : This adds one or more modulefiles to the user's current environment (some modulefiles load other modulefiles, e.g., module load vpac or module load gcc).
 You can load multiple modules simultaneously.

-For example, to load NAMD one would use the command: module load namd
+For example, to load NAMD one would use the command: `module load namd`

 If you load the generic name of a module, you will get the default version.
 To load a specific version, load the module using its full specification. for example;

-`module load gcc/4.8.2`
+`module load namd/2.9-openmpi-gcc`

-`module list`
+It is almost always better to use the precise version to ensure consistency in scripts and resuls.
+The default version should only be used for testing purposes.

-This lists all the modules which are currently loaded into the users environment.
+`module list` : This lists all the modules which are currently loaded into the users environment.

-`module unload <modulefile>`
-This removes any listed modules from the user's current environment.
+`module unload <modulefile>` : This removes any listed modules from the user's current environment.
 Multiple modules can be unloaded simultaneously.

 e.g., `module unload gcc namd`

-Note that unloading a module does not automatically remove additional modules loaded by the original module file.
+Note that unloading a module does not necessarily automatically remove additional modules loaded by the original module file, depending on the configuration of the modules on a particular system.
 For example;

 ```
 module load gcc